New Lynn League Football Club: 1930 Glen Lynn (3rd Open, 4th, 6th, and 7th Grades)

-The 3rd Open side was again the best team in the Glen Lynn club, finishing 3rd with a 7 win, 1 draw, 6 loss record.
-On May 17 they played Kingsland Athletic who finished second and were “unfortunate not to win”, instead drawing 5-5.
-For Glen Lynn “Montgomery on the wing, played one “out of the bag”.
-The other wing Everett, makes a better forward than a back.
-Nock was the outstanding man on the field.
-Glen Bartram is a great half, but a little bit slow in throwing the ball out.
-Of the Lynn forwards, Shephard made a good showing, as did Dolan.
-“Jake” Matherson was the best of all, however”.
+The 3rd Open side finished 3rd with a 7 win, 1 draw, 6 loss record.
+On May 17 they played Kingsland Athletic who finished second, drawing 5-5.

 The same weekend the Glen Lynn 4th grade side (which ultimately finished last) was defeated by City.
 The Sun wrote that “Power gave a fine display, other players who did well being A. White, Millens and Baldwin.
 Malham of the forwards is also a good player, but he should let the captain do all the talking”.
 The following weekend the club sent their full team lineup to the Auckland Star to be published on the Friday before the game and it was as follows: “E. Power, L. Crutcher, J. Baldwin, H. Brady, A. White, G. Malam, W. Millens, G. Newton, J. Morman, J. Barlow, P. Wickham, R. Nickelon, B. Bailey, D. Bennett, H. Larson, and R. Shaw”.

 The 6th grade side was said to be “finding its feet, and in another week or so will have a great little team in the field.
 On Saturday the outstanding players were Boyd, Bath and J Bremnan”.
 The comments in the Sun may have been optimistic as they finished last losing all of their games.
 The 7th grade side had a similar record and finished last also.